Kwpolska/chriswarrick.com/projects/kwportal.markdown

 **License:** GPLv3
 **[Download](https://github.com/Kwpolska/kwportal/tarball/master)**

-## Description
-A tiny portal, rewritten from scratch.

-### README.md

 KwPortal.
 Old project, new life.
 ==============

 PURPOSE
 -------
 The original KwPortal Renoir was serving for my old devpage.
 The project was later cancelled.
+This is a brand new version.

 INSTALLATION
 ------------